 What to serve with roasted sweet potatoes:

-Yes, feel free to be creative!
+You can be creative with the seasoning here.
 I use cumin, garlic powder, onion powder, salt, and pepper, but you could use other spices if you like.
-Try paprika, chili powder, white pepper, or a little nutmeg and ginger.
+Try paprika, chili powder, or white pepper

 Disclosure: This post contains affiliate links.